mbernste/mbernste.github.io/_posts/2021-06-14-statistical_test_ml.md

 Both approaches may require "training" data
 -----------------

-The use of training data in machine learning is obvious; training models using data is the whole point!
+The use of training data in machine learning is obvious; training models using examples is the entire premise of the field!
 On the other hand, the use of training data in hypothesis testing is much less obvious, but I would argue is still present, at least in the development of hypothesis tests for complex problems.
 Here, I use "training data" in a very loose sense to mean all data that was used by either person or machine to formulate the decision function $f$.
 Im machine learning, $f$ is output by the learning algorithm $\mathcal{A}$.
 In hypothesis testing, $f$ is handcrafted by a person.
 This handcrafting of $f$ almost always requires data.

 As an illustrative example, let's look at the problem of [identifying differentially expressed genes]() in [RNA-seq](https://mbernste.github.io/posts/rna_seq_basics/) data.
 In this problem, one is given two conditions on which we measure the expression of a set of genes.
 We are interested in identifying the subset of genes whose mean expression differs between the two conditions.
 This fundamental problem has been addressed by a multitude of approaches in bioinformatics.